“A lot of people have gone further than they thought they could because

-The secret to success is not in having a mentor but in having the right mentor.
-Luckily, the “right” mentor can come in all shapes and sizes.
 Don’t limit yourself by thinking that your mentor has to have higher credentials than you or has to be more successful than you or even has to be in the same field as you.

 Former US Secretary of State Condoleezza Rice said:

 Here’s an important warning: you don’t have to have mentors who look like you.
 Had I been waiting for a black, female Soviet specialist mentor, I would still be waiting.
 Most of my mentors have been old white men, because they were the ones who dominated my field.

 And the CEO of General Motors, Mary Barra, said: